-- Combine the sequence of dark frames with rejection. - In conjunction with confidence map, assess the number of rejected pixels to give an indication of the rate of cosmic ray hits and their properties. - Work out a robust median in a region that is unaffected by reset anomaly. - Subtract this frame from a library dark frame. - Calculate global difference level and the level in each data channel - Divide each data channel in the difference map into cells and do a robust-background estimate in each.
+- Combine the sequence of dark frames with rejection. - In conjunction with confidence map, assess the number of rejected pixels with positive residuals to give an indication of the rate of cosmic ray hits and their properties. - Work out a robust median in a region that is unaffected by reset anomaly. - Subtract mean frame from a calibDB dark frame (if it exists) - Calculate global robust median and RMS in the difference image